General Motors Technical Center: Architectural influence and media

-According to Michigan Modern, although Alfred Sloan, Charles Kettering, and Thomas Church were all prominent figures in the Tech Center's development, the complex's architectural significance mainly because of its association with Eero Saarinen.
-The Tech Center was Saarinen's first major independent project; previously, he had worked mostly under his father.
+According to Michigan Modern, although Alfred Sloan, Charles Kettering, and Thomas Church were all prominent figures in the Tech Center's development, the complex's architectural significance lies mainly in its association with Eero Saarinen.
+The Tech Center was Saarinen's first major independent project, as he had previously worked mostly under his father.
 With the Tech Center, Saarinen began developing a style distinct from that of his father's firm.
 John L. Dorman, writing for The New York Times in 2018, said the buildings demonstrated how Saarinen had become a successful architect in his own right.

-Following the GM commission, Saarinen grew his architectural practice and went on to design the Bell Labs, IBM, and John Deere campuses; Friedman described these projects as having signified a more mainstream acceptance of Saarinen's work.
-According to Jayne Merkel, the IBM commission was the only one of these that Saarinen had received as a direct result of the Tech Center project.
-The complex inspired similar office campuses around the U.S., and Jayne Merkel cites the complex as having popularized the "completely controlled environment" that characterized many late-20th-century office buildings.
+Following the GM commission, Saarinen expanded his architectural practice and went on to design the Bell Labs, IBM Rochester, IBM Watson, and John Deere campuses; Friedman described these projects as having signified a more mainstream acceptance of Saarinen's work.
+According to Jayne Merkel, the IBM Rochester commission was the only one of these that Saarinen had received as a direct result of the Tech Center project.
+The complex inspired similar office campuses around the U.S., and Merkel cites the complex as having popularized the "completely controlled environment" that characterized many late-20th-century office buildings.
 Saarinen's own office in Bloomfield Hills, Michigan, was patterned after the Tech Center's building, while Warren's city hall, across from the Tech Center, incorporated a red arm on its roof to complement the Tech Center's height and design.

 During its construction, the Tech Center was extensively discussed in the architectural press, with at least eighteen articles detailing it.
 When the Tech Center was completed, one issue of Time magazine had a cover depicting Saarinen's face overlaid on a map of the complex.
 A model of the complex was displayed at the American pavilion for Expo 58 in Brussels, and the complex was also detailed in the 2019 book Where Today Meets Tomorrow by Susan Skarsgard.
 In addition, it was shown in the 2014 action film Transformers: Age of Extinction.